Baseball players get a peek at playing without fans

 Altanta starter Mike Foltynewicz looked sharp in three innings of a controlled scrimmage, which he credited to workouts he participated in at nearby Campbell High School with Mike Soroka and Sean Newcomb, during the long break.
 He’s been throwing six times a week and pitching bullpens.

-AP Sports Writers Steve Megargee in Milwaukee, Stephen Hawkins in Dallas, George Henry in Atlanta, Jimmy Golen in Boston and Mike Fitzpatrick in New York contributed to this report.
+AP Sports Writers Steve Megargee in Milwaukee, Stephen Hawkins in Dallas, George Henry in Atlanta, Jimmy Golen in Boston, Janie McCauley in San Francisco and Mike Fitzpatrick in New York contributed to this report.